FMD 890-G Cross-Cultural Medicine Elective (Global)

 (G = Global, in-person experience in another country or in a medically underserved area of the United States)

 There are opportunities to learn about tropical medicine, public health, infectious diseases, neglected tropical diseases and so much more.
 You can go almost anywhere in the world (as long as there’s no travel restrictions posted by the U.S. Department of State).
-You can also go to medically underserved places in America, such as rural Alaska, Native American Reservations and public health sites.
-Wherever you go, it will be an exciting way to learn and serve those in need.
+You can also go to medically underserved places in America, such as rural Alaska, Native American Reservations, and public health sites.
+Wherever you go, it will be an exciting way to serve those in need and learn a lot by doing it.

 Some of the specific goals of this elective are to:

-• develop an appreciation for social, cultural and economic factors in the presentation, etiology, course and management of illness
+3. develop an appreciation for social, cultural, and economic factors in the presentation, etiology, course and management of illness

-Students must meet with Dr. Holmes to discuss and plan out the elective at least three months prior to travelling overseas.
-Ideally, students will contact Dr. Holmes and begin the planning process for their global health experience 6-12 months prior to travelling.
+1. Meet with Dr. Holmes to discuss and plan out the elective at least three months prior to traveling overseas and meet with him again after returning to Buffalo.

 Modules: A-K. Minimum rotation, 4 weeks (Students must be in WNY during Match Week in Module J)